International E-road network: Road design standards

 These requirements are meant to be followed for road construction.
 When new E-roads have been added these requirements have not been followed stringently.
 For example, the E45 in Sweden, added in 2006, has long parts with 6 m width or the E22 in eastern Europe forcing drivers to slow down to 30 km/h by taking the route through villages.
 In Norway, parts of the E10 are 5 m wide and in Central Asia even some gravel roads have been included.

 Cultural significance

 In Belgium, for example, motorway E-numbers have taken on the same kind of persistent cultural integration and significance as M-numbers in the UK, or Interstate numbers in the United States.
 Local businesses will refer to, or even incorporate the road designator in their business name.
 The annual road cycling race "E3 Harelbeke" takes part of its name from the former E3 (the part between Antwerp and Lille was renamed E17 in 1992).
 The same applies to the retail chain "E5-mode" (E5-fashion) that started with shops easily accessible from the former E5 (renamed E40 in 1992).

+In Sweden, the ice hockey games between HV71 from Jönköping and Linköping HC from Linköping have come to be called "the E4-derby".
+It's about 130 km between the cities, and they are situated in different provinces and counties, so the "derby" denomination is really far fetched, and it's often joked about that HV71's meetings with the teams from Stockholm or even as far north as Luleå would be an "E4 derby" just as much.

+In Norway, the band D.D.E. released a song named after E6.